 Have a question for our co-op related to our COVID-19 Response?

 Please check out our Frequently Asked Questions below.
-Have a new question?
-Please contact us.
+If you don’t see your question, please contact us.

 - Staff who are not well or are not comfortable working in the store are able to take time off without fear of losing their job; We initially increased their PTO to make this happen, since the Families First Coronavirus Response Act was enacted we are also able to offer 2-weeks sick pay at 100% and the Expanded FMLA at 2/3% of pay